mawds/library-shell/_episodes/03-loop.md

 > ## Variables in Loops
 >
-> This exercise refers to a directory containing the following files:
+> This exercise refers to the `authors` directory, which contains the following files:
 >
 > ~~~
-> cubane.pdb  ethane.pdb  methane.pdb  octane.pdb  pentane.pdb  propane.pdb
+> Addison.txt  Brown.txt   Defoe.txt      Pope.txt
+> Aikin.txt    Cowley.txt  Goldsmith.txt  Trusler.txt
 > ~~~
 > {: .output}
 >
+> Each file is an example TCP text by the given author.
+The files are included in the `shell-lesson.zip` file you have already downloaded.
+>
 > What is the output of the following code?
 >
 > ~~~
-> for datafile in *.pdb
+> for datafile in *.txt
 > do
->     ls *.pdb
+>     ls *.txt
 > done
 > ~~~
 > {: .bash}